d2d-weizhi/aceit-dashboard/docs/sprints/sprint-2.0.md

   - For example, instead of having a `IAssignmentsTags` interface, which feels redundant, we just add an array of `tags: ITag[]` to the
     `IAssignment` interface.
   - Another example: I have chosen to add `tasks: ITask[]` to `IStudentAssignment` interface because it can be associated to the assignment and student through object association, i.e. student has many assignments, and each assignment has many tasks.

+- **Use only `aceItStore`:**
+  - For this showcase project, we don't need to showcase my architectural skills.
+There are others things to showcase.
+  - Decided to use only the `aceItStore` with proper methods and accessors to manipulate and retrieve data to-and-from the store.

 ---